BoiseCodeWorks/SocialSpace/readme.md

 - The Front End is styled (this is a broad concept, but put a bit of effort into it as this makes a great portfolio piece)
 - A user should not have to re-login everytime they refresh the page
-- From the **Boards** Page Users can create/delete their own boards
+- From the **Home** Page Users will see their profile and can create/delete their own posts, posts may contain text, or an image, this is your decision on what can and can't be done
-- From the **Board** Page a user can create/delete The Lists associated with the board
-- Tasks can be created/deleted inside any list on the **Board** page
-- Tasks can be moved between lists (Does not have to be drag and drop)
-- A user can add and remove comments to a Task
+- A user can add and remove (their own) comments to any post if they are logged in
+- Users can "like" a post and the number of likes is reflected on the post
+- Each post will show the users name and possibly profile image (if you include images, you might consider something like https://robohash.org/ as a default profile image)
+- From any profile page the users `followers` and `following` numbers are shown, with some sort of way to see all the accounts that are in those lists

 ### Functionality

 - Only the creator of an object can delete it
 - A user Must have the ability to log in and out.
-- The Backend needs to be able to create and store the boards created by users
+- The Backend needs to be able to create and store the posts created by users
-- Each board can have lists
+- Each post can have comments
-- Each List can have tasks
+- Posts have a like count

+### Stretch Goals:
+- Top 8: Users can set the top 8 profiles that they are following
-- Each task can have comments
+- Users can only like one time
-- Only authenticated users currently logged in can access the api

-### Bonus Ideas:
-- Add to the front and backend the ability to have collaborators on boards
-- Add Sockets to the project so any collaborator gets instant feedback when users modify a board
-- Comment authors username is next to the comment
+- Different kinds of 'likes' (:heart:, :sad:, :smile:, :barf:, :leaf:)